 Leukorrhea is a type of early pregnancy discharge.
 This sign of pregnancy is often milky white, thin, and generally harmless.
-There are, however, some parameters of leukorrhea as an early sign of pregnancy you need to pay attention to, as this vaginal discharge can also be an early indication of infection.
+However, sometimes this vaginal discharge may also be an early indication of infection, so it’s important to note any changes or symptoms.

 - Never use tampons when you’re pregnant as this could expose the vagina to germs.